abneranthony/Graphics-Project/README.md

 [Click here to view the live interactive demo on CodeHS!](https://codehs.com/share/id/tell-a-story-24TXyL/run)

+*it might take a few seconds to load so please be patient!*

 How to run on your own:

 1. Copy the code in Final Project.js.